-The students are instructed to develop generic models to address the response of a second order mass, spring, dashpot system using analytical closed form solutions by both ordinary differential equations and Laplace transformation techniques; these solutions are to be compared to the solutions obtained from both MATLAB and SIMULINK.
+The students must to develop generic models to address the response of a second order mass, spring, dashpot system using analytical closed form solutions by both ordinary differential equations and Laplace transformation techniques.
 The response of the simple single degree of freedom mechanical mass, spring, dashpot system due to external forces and/or initial conditions of displacement and velocity are to be evaluated.
+In addition, both MATLAB and Simulink solutions are required for two reasons.
+First, the student's skills using typical commercial software allows them to utilize tolls commonly employed in industry.
+Second, the MATLAB and Simulink models provide a benchmark for comparison or an "answer at the end of the book" for the students to confirm their analytical solutions.

-Obviously, the students should have the ability to develop these models with no problems.
-However, since all the material needed to develop the theoretical solutions may be a little "rusty", the students struggle to varying degrees depending on their individual level of "rustiness".
-Now it is well known that students work together to develop these solutions and in some respects it is valuable to have students helping each other.
+Obviously, the students should have the ability to perform the closed form solutions but generally, they have forgotten the particulars of the techniques since they have not employed them on a regular basis.
+Depending on the student's level of retention, they will struggle to varying degrees with the solution of this problem.
+The students are known to work together to formulate these solutions and in some respects it is valuable to have students helping each other.
 This reinforces their ability to understand the material by taking ownership of the process.
-Of course, the closed form analytical solutions can be compared to the MATLAB and SIMULINK solutions so that the student have, in essence, "the answer at the back of the book".
+Of course, the closed form analytical solutions can be compared to the MATLAB and SIMULINK solutions.

-Now comes the monkey wrench in the project!
+In order to force the student to really understand the results (and not just copy another student's results), a new twist is introduced into the project.
 Each student is given his/her own individual MCK parameters and individual initial conditions of displacement and velocity.
 In this manner, each student has a different solution.
 This forces each student to "take ownership" of the solution to his/her problem.
 (The student can work with other students, but ultimately each must provide their own solution to their own particular system.)

 The parameters of each model are very easily handled with private information of each student.
-The student's social security number (xxx-yy-zzzz) is used to define the mass, damping and stiffness and birth month and day are used for the initial displacement and velocity, respectively, according to Table 1.
-Note that the birth month is divided by 10 to provide displacements that are reasonable.
-Also, note that the SS numbers are rounded up for confidentiality.
+The student's social security number (xxx-yy-zzzz) is used to define the mass, damping and stiffness, respectively, and birth month and day are used for the initial displacement and velocity, respectively.
+(Note that the SS numbers are rounded up for confidentiality.)